fredjgermain/Demo/01-FileSystemSimulation/README.md

 This command create a simulated file named *fichier1.txt* and write *0123456789* as its content.

-A proper execution of fs will generate a series of files;
+A proper execution of *fs.exe* will generate a series of files;
 *mem.txt* keeps tracks of simulated files content.
 Memory space is divided in block of 16 bytes to memorise files content.
 Unused bytes withing a block will be marked as *null* character in *mem.txt*.

-*fList.txt* keeps tracks of simulated files and directory structures.
+- *fList.txt* keeps tracks of simulated files and directory structures.
 Each lines tracks either a directory or file and its emplacement.

-*bitTab.txt* keeps tracks of free memory blocks (marked as 0) and used memory blocks (marked as 1) in the simulated memory space.
+- *bitTab.txt* keeps tracks of free memory blocks (marked as 0) and used memory blocks (marked as 1) in the simulated memory space.

-*ino.txt* keeps tracks of simulated inodes abstract data structure storing disk block allocation to simulated files.
+- *ino.txt* keeps tracks of simulated inodes abstract data structure storing disk block allocation to simulated files.

 After program execution, the content assigned to simulated files can be read in *mem.txt*.
+Modifying content of *cmd.txt* and reexecuting the program will rewrite content corresponding memory block.